szeyick/University/INF60009 - Database Analysis and Design/Lab Solutions/Lab 4 - Redundancies and Constraints/README.md

 WHERE Empid = 2;
 ```

-- List all of the rows in the mployee table to check your updates have worked
+- List all of the rows in the employee table to check your updates have worked

 ```
 SELECT * FROM employee;